- About Us

 Significant implications for us at St Martin’s:

 Pastoral care and help.
-If you are able to offer practical support to others in the congregation, please contact Anna in the church office or Rachael Rubie who will be coordinating our response.
-This is certainly a time when we will need to step up our care for each other.
+If you are able to offer practical support to others in the congregation, please contact Anna in the church office or Rachael Rubie.

 Parish support.
 Please think about the connections that you already have in your street / area and think how you can reach out to support neighbours who may be in need.
 If you would like help supporting your local community, please contact the church office.
 We will be looking for ways to connect with the isolated in our community

 Foodbank.
-We anticipate that the foodbank will need more support as their stocks run low.
+The foodbank continues to need support as their stocks run low.
 If you are able to make an offering to foodbank, please either drop food at church between 1pm-3pm on Monday or Thursday, or deliver to 108 Didsbury Road (you can leave food in the porch if you don’t wish to make contact).